window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments)}; gtag('js', new Date()); gtag('config', 'UA-102181678-1');

 Profile Image

-Melina Van Oers
+Melina Van Oers, Italy

 "Studying abroad provided me with an opportunity to grow both academically and as a person.
 Being at college is like being in a bubble- going abroad let’s you get out of that bubble as you are taught through a completely different perspective.
 I took a Nordic crime fiction class that counted as a GE.
 There’s nothing like that at Cal poly.
 Classes also extended their learning into the city.
 For example, my contemporary art class toured different art across the city.
 The education was focused on giving you a chance to learn about the culture and the history of the city which for me was a new take on learn by doing.
 I’ve never gone to the mission for example for any classes at poly."